deutsche-nationalbibliothek/semeval25_llmensemble/README.md

 The subject tagging system mainly consists of five stages:

-  * `complete`: Generate free keywords with different LLM x prompt combinations
+  * `complete`: Generate free keywords with varying LLM x prompt combinations
   * `map`: Map keywords to the target vocab
   * `summarize`: Aggregate suggestions from individual model x prompt experiments to an ensemble
   * `rank`: Use an LLM to generate relevance scores for all suggestions